Native American Drug and Alcohol Treatment Centers Near Me

-Compared to other racial groups, Native Americans experience some of the highest rates of substance abuse, mental health disorders, violence, and suicide.1 The cultural and spiritual beliefs of American Indians and Alaska Natives, as well as the historical trauma suffered by people who identify with these ethnic groups, require special considerations to be taken in the treatment of addiction and other mental health conditions.
-Understanding the needs of this demographic is critical to finding effective rehab services and achieving lasting recovery.
+Compared to other racial groups, Native Americans experience some of the highest rates of drug and alcohol abuse, mental health disorders, violence, and suicide.1 The cultural and spiritual beliefs of American Indians and Alaska Natives, as well as the historical trauma suffered by people who identify with these ethnic groups, require special considerations to be taken in the treatment of addiction and other mental health conditions.
+It is important for Native Americans to seek the right type of programs or treatment centers that will help them achieve lasting recovery, even if travel is required for a specific rehab or if there is a facility near you.

 About Native Populations

-Although American Indians and Alaska Natives make up a relatively small percentage of the total U.S. population, they are disproportionally affected by social issues that are widely recognized as contributing factors to substance abuse, addiction, and overdose.
+Although American Indians and Alaska Natives make up a relatively small percentage of the total U.S. population, they are disproportionally affected by social issues that are widely recognized as contributing factors to drug and alcohol abuse, addiction, and overdose.

 According to the 2015 census, there are 6.6 million people who identify as American Indian or Alaska Native, representing roughly 2% of the total population.2 Native Americans are more than twice as likely to live in poverty compared to the general population (26% vs. 12%).3 More than 1 in 3 Native Americans lack health insurance coverage, and the average life expectancy for this population is 6 years lower than the national average.3